 Woody retired after serving 20 years in the Marine Corps and Marine Corps Reserves.

 He served as the Commandant of the Veterans Nursing Home in Barboursville, WV for nearly 10 years, helping veterans who were often in their last years of life.

-Still today, Woody serves on the Governor's Military Advisory Board in the State of West Virginia.
+Woody served on the Governor's Military Advisory Board in the State of West Virginia.

 The West Virginia Legislature included Woody in the West Virginia Hall of Fame and named him a Distinguished West Virginian in 1980 and in 2013.
 He is on the “Wall of Fame” in the Civic Center in the city of Huntington, West Virginia, nominated and selected by the former recipients who received this honor.

 His actions have often been recognized by our military and its highest officers, recently the Secretary of the Navy named T-ESB 4 (Expeditionary Sea Base Ship 4), the USS Hershel "Woody" Williams mobile base sea vessel.
 She entered Navy service in early 2018.